Brennall/HFH-SRD/Chapter07.md

 Spying is the clandestine retrieval of secrets from powerful and influential figures.
 Assassins, nightblades, and thieves can be assigned a spying hijink.

 For spying to succeed, the perpetrator must make a successful Hide in Shadows throw.
-If the throw is successful, the perpetrator learns advance intelligence, secret facts, or other highly valuable information from the perpetrator’s area of operation.
+If the throw is successful, the perpetrator learns advance intelligence, secret facts, or other highly valuable information from the perpetrator's area of operation.
 The boss earns 2d12x100gp per level of the perpetrator exploiting the valuable secret.
 (If desired, the Judge can provide specific secrets valuable within the ongoing campaign in lieu of money).

 If the proficiency throw fails, the perpetrator learns nothing.
 If the proficiency throw fails by 14 or more or is an unmodified 1, the perpetrator has been caught.
 If caught, determine charges with a 1d6 roll: eavesdropping (1-3), sedition (4-5), or treason (6).